bucketco/bucket-javascript-sdk/packages/cli/README.md

 ## Model Context Protocol

 The Model Context Protocol (MCP) is an open protocol that provides a standardized way to connect AI models to different data sources and tools.
 In the context of Reflag, MCP enables your code editor to understand your flags, their states, and their relationships within your codebase.
-This creates a seamless bridge between your feature management workflow and AI-powered development tools.
+This creates a seamless bridge between your flag management workflow and AI-powered development tools.
 The MCP server is hosted by Reflag, so it's very easy to get started.

 _\*\*Note: The Reflag `mcp` CLI command was previously used for a \_local_ server.
 However, in recent versions of the Reflag CLI, the `mcp` command has been repurposed to help you connect to the new remote MCP server.\*\*\_